Victory Live!

-Victory Live! is the third American gospel music album released by Tye Tribbett & Greater Anointing on Columbia Records in May 2006.
-It was recorded live on Saturday, December 3, 2005, at Philadelphia's Deliverance Evangelistic Church.
-Featuring the smash hits "Bless the Lord" and "Victory", it is often considered as Tye Tribbett and G.A.'s seminal work and one of the best and most popular gospel albums of the 2000s.
+Victory Live! is the third gospel music album of choir Tye Tribbett & Greater Anointing released on Columbia Records.
+It was recorded live on Saturday, December 3, 2005, at Philadelphia's Deliverance Evangelistic Church, and released May 23, 2006.
+The record blends traditional gospel music with various subgenres.
+Featured, are the known features including rendition of "Bless the Lord" and title track "Victory," it is often considered as Tye Tribbett and G.A.'s seminal work and one of the best and most popular gospel albums of the 2000s.

 Background

 Tribbett and G.A. had garnered much critical acclaim and fanfare since their creation in 1996.
 From performing on the soundtrack to the Prince of Egypt movie to touring and producing for many artists - gospel and secular, the group was known for their high energy and their immerse musicality.
 Their first album Life, released in June 2004 garnered critical acclaim and further propelled group to mainstream attention.
 As a follow up to Life, Tribbett & G.A. decided to recorded a live concert in late 2005 locally in Philadelphia.

 During preparations for the live recording of their second album, G.A. were hit with the news of death of one of their members - Dr. Kenneth Riddle, in a car crash in August 2005.
 Two others close to the choir also passed away.
 All three deaths occurred within the five months leading up to the live concert recording.
 Rather than cancel or postpone the recording, the group turned to prayer and persevered with their preparations.